System of National Accounts: Satellite accounts and supplementary tables

 The U.S. Bureau of Economic Analysis (BEA) developed auxiliary accounts for its NIPA framework already in the 1950s, but they were not called "satellite" accounts.
 In the late 1980s, the demand for environmental accounts was met by the creation of satellite accounts.
 The US Bureau for Economic Analysis officially adopted a satellite account framework for research & development in 1994 and later for tourism and the space economy, referring to SNA guidelines.

-Satellite accounts were officially recognized and defined for the first time in SNA 1993, and elaborated in SNA 2008.
+Satellite accounts were officially recognized and defined for the first time in SNA 1993, and elaborated/expanded in SNA 2008 and SNA 2025.
 Several standards for satellite accounts are outlined in SNA 2008 and SNA 2025.
 Often more comprehensive explanations of standards and their application have been given in special handbooks, brochures or working papers.
 The OECD provides a guide to designing satellite accounts.
 In 2019, a review suggested that satellite accounts had been implemented for 21 different topics, with another 11 account topics being planned.
 Another source claimed that over 80 countries had implemented satellite accounts by 2019, with more than 20 different topics.
 A 2020 survey about the national use of SNA satellite accounts discovered that 241 satellite accounts had been created by 80 countries for 20 different account topics.
 The number of satellite accounts per country varied from 1 to 15 accounts, with a median number of 2 accounts, and an average of 4 accounts.
 The countries with the most satellite accounts were Canada (15), Portugal (13), Israel (9), Australia (8), Finland (8), Lithuania (8), China (7), and Mexico (7).

 In SNA 2025, the term "satellite account" is formally abandoned in favour of the terms "thematic account" and "extended account".
 Thematic accounts disaggregate and rearrange already existing items in SNA core accounts, to make particular aspects of economic relations more visible and explicit.
 In other words, they provide extra details and breakdowns for the totals given in core accounts.
 Extended accounts go beyond the conceptual boundaries of the SNA integrated framework, often linking SNA accounting data to external data (for example, demographic data, geographic data, employment data, population data, data on natural resources), with the aim of enabling more comprehensive insight about a topic of interest.
-In this case, SNA data is linked to non-SNA variables, following standard conventions to assist comparability.
+In such cases, SNA data is linked to non-SNA variables, following standard conventions to assist comparability.
 The SNA 2025 Manual enlarges the scope of macroeconomic accounting, and defines how SNA standards can be linked to non-SNA standards.
 For example, SNA 2025 recognizes four kinds of capital: economic capital, human capital, natural capital and social capital.